tommy141x/os-status-page/README.md

 ## 🚀 Installation and Setup

 ### 📜 Using the Setup Script (Recommended)

+> [!IMPORTANT]
+> **It is required to use a bash shell when using the setup script.** I'm currently working on a cross platform alternative using bun shell.

 The setup script includes an update checker and provides functionality for installing, upgrading, starting, stopping, and viewing the application's logs.
 1. **📥 Download the Latest Stable Release:**
     ```bash